MMostafa-Hub/time-series-forecaster/README.md

         {
             "time": "2019-01-01T00:00:02Z",
             "value": 3.0
+        },
+        {
+            "time": "2019-01-01T00:00:03Z",
+            "value": 2.0
+        },
+        {
+            "time": "2019-01-01T00:00:04Z",
+            "value": 3.0
         }
     ]
 }
 ```

-The Number of values for each dataset is specified in `/data/dataset_info.json`, when the number of values sent in the request is less than the number of values specified in the dataset info, Bad Response is returned, with a declaration of the number of values needed.
+The Number of values for each dataset is specified in `mlruns.sqlite`, which chan be accessed through the mlfow server.

+when the number of values sent in the request is less than the number of values specified in the dataset info, Bad Response is returned, with a declaration of the number of values needed.

 ### Response